lambdaclass/concrete/research/language/capability-sandboxing.md

 8. later, use hosted vs freestanding support to strengthen the sandbox boundary further

 This keeps the model practical and readable.

+## Device Test Plan

+When `Device` is wired into the compiler vocabulary, it should come with a small permanent gate rather than only a documentation change.

+Future gate: `scripts/tests/check_device_capability.sh`.

+It should prove:

+- `with(Device)` parses, typechecks, appears in `--report caps`, and appears in JSON capability facts.
+- `Device` is **not** part of `Std`; `with(Std)` must not authorize MMIO/device helpers.
+- `Unsafe` does not imply `Device`, and `Device` does not imply `Unsafe`.
+  Hardware-facing raw-pointer helpers should normally require both:
+  `with(Device, Unsafe)`.
+- a pure or hosted-safe module can forbid device access with an import/package constraint such as `requires(no Device)` or `forbidden = ["Device"]`.
+- a dependency that widens from no-device to `Device` breaks the importing package until explicitly accepted.
+- freestanding/MMIO examples report `Device` separately from generic pointer unsafety, so audit output can answer "which functions touch hardware?" without treating every `Unsafe` wrapper as hardware authority.

+The first implementation should prefer one capability, `Device`, over a premature split into `Mmio`, `Gpio`, `Serial`, and similar names.
+If real embedded workloads later need finer review boundaries, those should be split from `Device` with evidence and their own gates.

 ## Relationship To Other Notes